stocker88/nextjswebsite/_posts/privacypolicy.md

 The full history of your information, including personal data, can be deleted andor modified on your request at any time.
 The request can be done directly in the profile settings page of the mobile application.

 &nbsp;

 &nbsp;

+You can contact us by [email](mailto:support@hellostocker.com).

+&nbsp;

+&nbsp;

+Users can delete their account in the app using these steps:

+&nbsp;

+&nbsp;

+- From your portfolio tap your user profile on the top right to access your profile page,

+&nbsp;

+- From your user profile page you can click on settings.

+&nbsp;

+- Scroll down and click on « End User License Agreement ».

+&nbsp;

+- Scroll down and click on Delete Account.
+It will take care of deleting the account and clearing all the data collected!

+&nbsp;